pombredanne/djpcms/README.rst

 Djpcms is a dynamic Content Management System which uses Python on the server side and Javascript with jQuery_ on the browser side.
-It is designed to handle dynamic applications which require high level of customization.
+It is designed to handle dynamic applications requiring high level of customization.
 Lots of AJAX enabled features including inline editing, autocomplete, ajax forms, dynamic tables and more.
 It works with Python_ 2.6 and up including python 3 series.
-Djpcms does not use any template language, it uses Python alone to render on the server side.
+Djpcms does not use any template specific language, it uses Python alone to render on the server side.

 .. contents::